Bullying prevention policy

 At Westminster City School, we believe all have a right to learn in a supportive, caring, and safe environment without the fear of being bullied.
 We promote good behaviour and it is made clear that bullying is a form of anti-social behaviour which is wrong and will not be tolerated.

 We believe that all learners are of equal worth and should be enabled to achieve their full potential.
-We recognise that, in order to achieve this, pupils and students have the right to be educated in an environment where they feel valued, respected and safe.
+We recognise that, in order to achieve this, young people have the right to be educated in an environment where they feel valued, respected and safe.

-Bullying deprives pupils and students of this right and denies access to the full curriculum.
-We believe that pupils and students who suffer regular ongoing bullying cannot achieve their full academic or social potential.
+Bullying deprives young people of this right and denies access to the full curriculum.
+We believe that young people who suffer regular ongoing bullying cannot achieve their full academic or social potential.

 Bullying needs to be openly discussed and monitored.
 It will flourish when: